BHan2002/cpmpm-121-f25-d3/PLAN.md

       remove -entries) and refresh only affected views.
 - [ ] Add an in-memory Memento (serialize/deserialize functions) for the store; call it when pages of cells enter/exit the viewport.
-- [ ] Validate that off-screen cells fre

 ### Software Requirements